Gusto time tracking for field crews

 - Check that each worker's name in Clox matches their name in Gusto, since Gusto matches this import by name.

-There is also a universal Payroll summary in CSV that always appears in the export menu.
-It maps into any provider, so it is a useful backstop if you ever want the raw hours in a plain format.
+There's also a universal Payroll summary in CSV that always appears in the export menu.
+It maps into any provider, so it's a useful backstop if you ever want the raw hours in a plain format.
 You can compare Clox's pricing before you commit to anything.

 Common questions